 Data Collection and Validation

-2. Open city questionnaire.
-In the city questionnaire, contributors from around the world submit data on renewable energy in their respective cities or cities of interest.
-This covers information about technology and market trends, targets and policy developments, investment, citizen participation and other local developments.
-Each data point is provided with a source and verified independently by the REC team.
+1. Country questionnaire.
+In the country questionnaire, contributors from around the world submit data on renewable energy in their respective countries or countries of interest.
+This covers information about annual developments for renewable energy technologies, market trends, policy developments and local perspectives.
+The questionnaire also collects data related to energy access from respondents with a focus on developing and emerging countries, covering the status of electrification and clean cooking, as well as policies and programmes for energy access and markets for distributed renewables.
+Each data point is provided with a source and verified independently by the GSR team.
+Data collection with the country questionnaire typically begins in October.

-4. Open peer review.
-To further collect data and project examples and to ensure that significant developments have not been overlooked, REC-GSR contributors and reviewers participate in an open peer review process that typically occurs halfway through the report’s production cycle.
+2. Peer review.
+To further collect data and project examples and to ensure that significant developments have not been overlooked, GSR contributors and reviewers participate in an open peer review process that takes place twice during each report cycle.
+The first round typically occurs in January and includes Round 1 chapters such as Policy Landscape, while the second round is held typically in March/April and includes Round 2 chapters such as Global Overview and Market and Industry Trends.
 Peer review is open to all interested experts.

-5. Expert interviews.
-REN21’s global community consists of a wide range of professionals who provide their expert input on renewable energy trends ad hoc in specific topics, including through interviews and personal communication with the REN21 REC team and chapter authors.
+3. Expert interviews.
+REN21’s global community consists of a wide range of professionals who provide their expert input on renewable energy trends in the target year through interviews and personal communication with the REN21 GSR team and chapter authors.
 The vast majority of the information is backed up by primary sources.

-6. Desk research.
-To fill in remaining gaps in the report and to pursue new topics, the REN21 REC team and chapter authors conduct extensive desk research.
-Topics of research can vary among REC editions and depend on emerging topics, important trends and annual availability of relatively recent formal or informal data in cities.
+4. Desk research.
+To fill in remaining gaps in the GSR and to pursue new topics, the REN21 GSR team and chapter authors conduct extensive desk research.
+Topics of research vary widely between GSR years and depend on emerging topics, important trends and annual availability of formal or informal data in the target sector.

-7. Data sharing agreements.
+5. Data sharing agreements.
 REN21 holds several data sharing agreements with some of the largest and most reliable data providers/aggregators in the energy sector.
-These formal data are used exclusively in some cases or, in others, form the foundation of calculations and estimations presented in the REC.
+These formal data are used exclusively in some cases or, in others, form the foundation of calculations and estimations presented in the GSR.

 REN21 ensures the accuracy and reliability of its reports by conducting data validation and fact-checking as a continuous process.
 Beginning during the first submission of the country questionnaires, data are continually verified up through the design period and until the final report is published.
 All data provided by contributors, whether written or verbal, are validated by primary sources, which are published alongside the full report.